Intercepting Hail Hydra: Real-Time Detection of Algorithmically Generated Domains: Classification of Adversarially Designed AGDs

-It should be noted that, during our study, we identified many invalid domains generated by these DGAs.
+It should be noted that, during our study, many invalid domains generated by these DGAs were identified.
 To the best of our understanding, the researchers simply left the neural networks to generate AGDs that bypassed the filters, without double-checking their validity in real scenarios.
 As a result, the neural networks identified that the use of the hyphen character managed to bypass some filters, priming them to overuse it.
 Therefore, one can observe thousands of domains which either start or finish with a hyphen, which are unfortunately invalid according to RFC 1123~\cite{braden1989rfc1123}.
-Similarly, many of them do not conform to RFC 5891 for Internationalized Domain Names~\cite{klensin2010internationalized}, by having hyphens as third and fourth characters, but not starting with an ``xn'', so they are rejected by ICANN\footnote{\url{https://www.icann.org/en/system/files/files/idn-guidelines-10may18-en.pdf}}.
+Similarly, many of them do not conform to RFC 5891 for Internationalized Domain Names (IDNs)~\cite{klensin2010internationalized}, by having hyphens as third and fourth characters, but not starting with an ``xn'', so they are rejected by ICANN\footnote{\url{https://www.icann.org/en/system/files/files/idn-guidelines-10may18-en.pdf}}.
 The issue is particularly relevant in the DGAs generated by Spooren et al.~\cite{Spooren2019} spanning across 1.64\% of the samples.
-In the Khaos DGA, the dataset contains only 19 IDNs; consequently, in all following work, we consider DGAs which do not produce IDNs.
+In the \texttt{khaos} family, the dataset contains 19 IDNs.
+Note that in all following experiments, only DGAs which do not produce IDNs are considered.

-It is very straightforward that simple rules could have resolved these issues; nonetheless, it is a typical error that one expects to observe when machines are left unattended to do their ``work''.
-Notably, this issue was not relevant for any of the real-world DGA families.